Programs Offered

 CINE 3002 (3) Major Film Movements

 Historical-aesthetic survey dealing with various styles, movements, genres or national cinemas.
 Can be taught in conjunction with the appropriate language department.
 Typical offers are in the French, the German or the Russian films, etc. Also offers detailed approaches to specific styles, subjects or genres: film comedy, melodrama, the Western, women filmmakers, German expressionist cinema, Italian neorealism, etc. Formerly FILM 3002.
-Restricted to Cinema Studies majors only.
-Non-majors may be admitted with instructor's consent.
+Restricted to Cinema Studies majors and minors.
+Non-majors/minors may be admitted with instructor's consent.

 Repeatable: Repeatable for up to 12.00 total credit hours.
 Allows multiple enrollment in term.